Chapter 17: Module Bundler

 other called from main

-Why require
+Why require?

-Our tests cases use the old-style require
+Our tests cases use the old-style require function

 and assign things that are to be visible outside the module to module.exports

-rather than using import
+rather than using import and export.

 We tried writing the chapter using the latter,

-but kept stumbling over whether we were talking about import
+but kept stumbling over whether we were talking about import in Node’s module loader

-or the import
+or the import we were building.

 This kind of confusion is common when building programming tools;